jbat10/KIT325/docs/WinPmem Usage Guide.md

 containing the physical memory of the system
 (image)

+The process for running this tool on a USB drive is identical to on the device itself.
+No changes to the method are necessary.

 If these steps are completed, a physically memory dump has been acquired for further investigation.